"You're born naked & the rest is drag."

 ▪ Recorded a duet with Sir Elton John that reached #7 on the UK charts

-▪ Signed a 7-year contract as the first face of M.A.C.
-Cosmetics
+▪ Signed a 7-year contract as the first face of MAC Cosmetics

 ▪ Filmed 100 episodes of TV talker The RuPaul Show on VH1